Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-GgoQS6sOADQ.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Removing vegetation speeds up the game, yes or no ?
 https://www.youtube.com/watch?v=GgoQS6sOADQ
+This question was possibly duplicated with a more recent answer: [November 10th, 2020 Livestream Q&A: Does destroying all the foliage in the game biomes increase or decrease performance?](./yt-IFxnvuYEVtk.md) https://www.youtube.com/watch?v=IFxnvuYEVtk

 ### Topics
 * [Environment > Plants](../topics/environment/plants.md)